 Dr. Syed of University of Nebraska Medical Center has no relevant financial relationships to disclose.)

 Dr. Jankovic, Director of the Parkinson's Disease Center and Movement Disorders Clinic at Baylor College of Medicine, received research and training funding from Allergan, F Hoffmann-La Roche, Medtronic Neuromodulation, Merz, Neurocrine Biosciences, Nuvelution, Revance, and Teva and consulting/advisory board honorariums from Abide, Lundbeck, Retrophin, Parexel, Teva, and Allergan.)

 This article includes discussion of isolated dystonia, primary dystonia, idiopathic torsion dystonia, and dystonia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Dystonia is a movement disorder characterized by patterned, twisting movements of the body that can result in abnormal postures.
 Isolated dystonia refers to dystonia with or without tremor but without other neurologic findings.
 Isolated dystonia is usually familial in children and sporadic in adults.
 Various forms of isolated dystonia are described in this article.

 • Atypical features such as cognitive impairment, seizures, pyramidal signs, and retinal findings would suggest secondary causes.

 • Genetic testing should be considered in younger patients or those with a family history.

-• Treatment options include oral medications, botulinum toxin injections, and deep brain stimulation.
+• Treatment options include oral medications, botulinum toxin injections, deep brain stimulation, and physical therapy.

 Historical note and terminology